ornl-training/julia-intro/episodes/01_02_Using_the_REPL.md

 An alternative to using the REPL through a terminal is to work with
 <b>V</b>isual <b>S</b>tudio <b>C</b>ode or its open source altenative VSCodium.
 VSC is a source code editor for which a `julia` extension is available.
 After installing the application, simply click on the <kbd>"Extension"</kbd> symbol on the left side and search for `julia`.
-Once installt `julia` remains usable and can be selected as a programming language in new documents.
+Once installed `julia` remains usable and can be selected as a programming language in new documents.

 For further guidance and visual aid, check out the provided